Digital vs Analog Two-Way Radios

 When it comes to using two-way radio technology, one of the first things people want to know is, “which is better, analog or digital?”
 Analog two-way radios have been an important tool for industries like education, construction, manufacturing, and facilities management since the Great Depression.
 However, more and more companies are transitioning over to digital technology.

 But just exactly is the difference between an analog signal and a digital signal?
-Well, here is a nice article describing the differences between digital and analog two-way radios, and here are examples of professional digital two-way radios, but in a nutshell, here is a quick summary definition of both:
+Here is a good article describing the differences between digital and analog two-way radios.
+The quick summary definition of both is:

 - Digital: Digital signals are represented by binary numbers: 0 or 1 where these values can define different discrete voltage values.
 Any signal that doesn’t quite fit into the scheme is rounded off creating error correction signaling and control bits directly into each packet transmitted.
 A packet contains an assembly of bits, and algorithmic software makes it possible to understand the differences between voice and background noise, making a clearer and less distorted sound.

 - Better user experience with enhanced features as GPS, emergency features, and even text messaging